omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 The planet was later named *Neptune*.

-Verrier guessed that another large planet should exist next to Uranus, to justify the difference between its expected and observed positions.
+Verrier guessed that another large planet should exist next to Uranus, to justify the diference between its expected and observed positions.
 Not only that, he estimated the position of the new planet, which was later confirmed by Berlin Observatory and reported to be near Verrier's prediction.